rvagg/cborg/README.md

 * `strict: true` to impose strict sizing rules for int, negative ints and lengths of lengthed objects
 * `allowIndefinite: false` to disallow indefinite lengthed objects and the "break" tag
 * Not providing any tag decoders, or ensuring that tag decoders are strict about their forms (e.g. a bigint decoder could reject bigints that could have fit into a standard major 0 64-bit integer).
+* Overriding type decoders where they may introduce undesired flexibility.

-Currently, there are two areas that cbor cannot impose strictness requirements (pull requests welcome!):
+Currently, there are two areas that cborg cannot impose strictness requirements (pull requests welcome!):

 * Smallest-possible floats, or always-float64 cannot be enforced on decode.
 * Map ordering cannot be enforced on decode.